icons8/lunacy-docs/docs/interface.md

 ## [The context menu](#the-context-menu)

-The context menu is a pop-up list of commands and and options for basic operations with objects.
+The context menu is a pop-up list of commands and options for basic operations with objects.
 It appears when you right-click an object on the canvas.
 The set of items available on the context menu might slightly vary.
 It depends on the type of object that you right-click.
 Also, next to each item, the context menu shows respective shortcuts that you can use when you become more confident with Lunacy (see the figure below).

 ![A view of Inspector with no objects selected](public/interface-contextmenu.png)